KeyDevLol/Unity-Mod-System/ModCompiler_Tutor/README.txt

 The game must be built using Mono, it will not work with IL2CPP

 A compiler is not needed if you will only use the Lua mod system

+If there are 2 mods with the same names of dll files, an exception will be thrown.